DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 ## 7. Use the Module

+###JUST IN CASE IF YOU ARE IN A HURRY TO USE THIS MODULE, SO MUCH AS TO SKIM THE INSTRUCTIONS, PLEASE BEAR IN MIND THAT IT ONLY WORKS ON THE ACTUAL ANDROID DEVICE.###

 Now open Godot, and go to ***Scene*** -> ***Project Settings***.
 At the very top, but just right below the tabs, you can see ***Category:*** and ***Properties:*** and ***Type:***

 Type ***android*** for Category: ***modules*** for Property: and set the Type: to ***string*** and click Add.
 You should get a new Android section in the list of Sections.
 Click on it, and there should be a ***modules*** field where you can type.